Elon Musk's X Corp in another legal fight over unpaid rent, this time as plaintiff

-Atlas, formerly Point Up Inc, markets itself as "an invite-only charge card" that gives members access to exclusive dining and travel.
+Atlas, formerly Point Up, markets itself as "an invite-only charge card" that gives members access to exclusive dining and travel.

 Atlas and X entered a sublease agreement for space at 650 California Street in San Francisco's financial district in April 2021, the lawsuit said.
 The complaint said Atlas sought last year to terminate the sublease early.

-X said Atlas owes it more than $340,263 for September to November rent from last year.
-X also accused Atlas of failing to pay any of its early-termination fee.
+X said Atlas owes it more than US$340,263 for September to November rent from last year.
+X also accused Atlas of failing to pay any of its early termination fee.

 An attorney who has represented Atlas in the dispute, Kevin Hill, did not immediately respond to a request for comment on Friday.